JavaScript

 Ruby

-An interpreted, object-oriented, open-source programming language often used for web development.
+An interpreted, object-oriented, open-source programming language designed for simplicity and productivity, commonly used for web development.

 6